kenchris/sensor-polyfills/README.md

 Run [web-platform-tests](https://github.com/w3c/web-platform-tests/) with this polyfill enabled [here](https://kenchris.github.io/sensor-polyfills/run-tests.html).

 Known issues
 ===

-- `GravitySensor` and `LinearAccelerationSensor` polyfills do not work on Android with Pixel 2, since [`DeviceMotionEvent`](http://w3c.github.io/deviceorientation/spec-source-orientation.html#devicemotion_event)`.acceleration` returns only null values, see [Chromium bug 796518](https://crbug.com/796518).
 - `AbsoluteOrientationSensor` on iOS uses non-standard [`webkitCompassHeading`](https://developer.apple.com/documentation/webkitjs/deviceorientationevent/1804777-webkitcompassheading) that reports wrong readings if the device is held in its [`portrait-secondary`](https://w3c.github.io/screen-orientation/#dom-orientationtype-portrait-secondary) orientation.
 Specifically, the `webkitCompassHeading` flips by 180 degrees when tilted only slightly.

 Learn more